seetharamanr86/customer_coupon_acceptance/README.md

-This is a practical application assignment in an effort to seek answer to the question, “Will a customer accept the coupon?”.
+This is a practical application assignment that focuses on using data analysis skills, in an effort to seek answer to the question based on survey results, “Will a driving customer accept the coupon if offered for visiting a restaurant/bar/coffee_shop on their way to destination?”.